ariesh43/box-office/README.md

-# Getting Started with Create React App
+# BOX OFFICE app in REACT

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).